 [1x Image: SKC Kitchen]

-Here at The Shaker Kitchen Company, we embrace this traditional design and combine with modern manufacturing techniques.
+Here at The Shaker Workshop, we embrace this traditional design and combine with modern manufacturing techniques.
 Focusing on excellent craftsmanship, good materials and clever design to create a beautiful, practical and affordable kitchen.

 Quality craftsmanship combined with the very best materials, is essential when it comes to guaranteeing the longevity of our furniture, in terms of both style and functionality.
 With this in mind, look no further than our framed construction.
 Unlike ‘lay-on’ doors that will drop over time, our doors sit within a 22mm solid hardwood frame.
 Like the original Shaker kitchen, they are fixed using exposed butt hinges that not only allow the doors to open 180 degrees but can also bear a heavy weight.
 Hardwoods such as Oak and Birch are also used for the rails and stiles providing maximum strength and durability, while a moisture resistant 18mm MDF centre panel and internals make up the remainder of our cabinetry.